dark logo watermark

 Transport

-You're mostly using the trusty transport of your own two feet in Bhutan, and we'll fly you between Kathmandu and Paro for the Bhutan trips.
+You'll mostly use the trusty transport of your own two feet in Bhutan, and we'll fly you between Kathmandu and Paro.
 There aren't too many roads in the Himalayas!
 You'll be using local trade routes and come across many local people selling their wares along the way, delivering goods by foot to businesses further up the mountains and travelling to visit their families.

 Guides

-You will be accompanied on your trek by an Active Adventures guide and a local guide.
-They will work closely together to ensure your trip is special, fun, hassle free, safe and successful.
-From organising your lodgings each night to making sure you're well fed, this is a team you couldn't do without.
+You will be accompanied on your trek by a local guide and assistant guide who will work closely together to ensure your trip is special, fun, hassle free, safe and successful.
+From organizing your lodgings each night to making sure you're well fed, this is a team you couldn't do without.
 They are used to working together, have a great team bond and are always looking for ways to make your trip special.
 They will keep you entertained, motivated and happy, even on the most challenging days.

 Do I need hiking boots or are hiking sneakers okay?